Timendus/chip-8-bad-apple/README.md

 fine-grained control over the type of scaling that is done and we can just read in the smaller images pixel-by-pixel, which is much faster.
 I decided to go with 48x32 pixels, as that is relatively close to a 4:3 ratio, a multiple of eight and can be centered on the screen.
-To keep the aspect ratio correct, I cropped two pixels off the top and bottom of the image.
+To really keep the aspect ratio correct, I cropped two pixels off the top and bottom of the image.

 An added benefit of losing 16 horizontal pixels is that we're also storing less data than before.
 So now we can cram images up to frame 2200 in roughly the same